Space--time Isogeometric Analysis of cardiac electrophysiology: Numerical Results

-The linear systems \eqref{eq:lin_sys_A} are solved using the generalized minimal residual method (GMRES) preconditioned as presented in Section \ref{sec:prec}.
-Concerning \eqref{eq:lin_sys_L}, we exploit the technique presented Section \ref{sec:prec} and we solve \(N_s\) independent systems associated with the \(N_t \times N_t\) matrix with direct solver provided by {\sffamily MATLAB} (backslash operator ''\textbackslash''), while \(N_t\) independent systems associated with the \(N_s \times N_s\) mass matrix are solved by using the preconditioned conjugate gradient method (PCG).
-We fix the tolerance for both methods equal to $10^{-8}$ and we use the preconditioner described in Section \ref{sec:prec}.
+The linear systems \eqref{eq:lin_sys_A} are solved using the generalized minimal residual method (GMRES) with a modified version of the preconditioner presented in Section \ref{sec:prec}, that incorporates some information on the geometry and the coefficients (see \cite[Section 4.4]{Loli2020} for details).
+To solve \eqref{eq:lin_sys_L}, we exploit the technique presented in Section \ref{sec:prec} and we solve \(N_s\) independent systems associated with the \(N_t \times N_t\) matrix with direct solver provided by {\sffamily MATLAB} (backslash operator ''\textbackslash''), while \(N_t\) independent systems associated with the \(N_s \times N_s\) mass matrix are solved by using the preconditioned conjugate gradient method (PCG) with the preconditioner described in Section \ref{sec:prec}.
+We fix the tolerance for both methods equal to $10^{-8}$.